Crop District 9AW – Shellbrook, North Battleford, Big River and Hafford areas;

 Crop District 9B – Meadow Lake, Turtleford, Pierceland, Maidstone and Lloydminster areas

-Average hay yields on dry land are reported as (in tons per acre): alfalfa 1.5; alfalfa/brome 1.4; other tame hay 1.1; wild hay 0.78; and greenfeed 2.1.
-At this time, the majority of livestock producers have indicated that they will have adequate amounts of hay, straw, greenfeed and feed grain heading into winter.
-However, there are reports in some areas of inadequate hay supplies.
+Higher amounts of precipitation allowed for an improved hay crop for many producers in the region, the increased rainfall also allowed for longer grazing periods on pastures and less pressure to supplement feed.
+Average hay yields on dry land are reported (in tons per acre) as: alfalfa 1.4; alfalfa/brome 1.5; other tame hay 1; wild hay 1.2 and greenfeed 2.
+At this time, most livestock producers have indicated that they will have adequate to surplus supplies of hay, straw, greenfeed and feed grain heading into winter.